HR & Payroll Software from TankhaPay

 It’s essential to have access to employee-related data to manage and measure the results of human capital initiatives effectively.
 This data can be captured, stored, and analysed through workforce analytics.
 Employee-related data that can be tracked include demographics, compensation and benefits, payroll, time and attendance, performance management, and skills training and development.
 A human capital management system can be implemented to streamline these processes regardless of the company’s size.

-Advantages and Disadvantages of a Human Capital Management System
+Advantages and Disadvantages of a Human Capital Management (HCM) System

 HCM offers significant advantages for managing workforce processes but also presents challenges.